Osteosarcoma

 Some of these factors are known to increase the risk of osteosarcoma:

-• Having undergone treatment previously with radiation therapy
+• Having undergone treatment previously with radiation treatment

 • Other bone disorders, such as fibrous dysplasia or pagel’s disease